Wireless Network FAQs

 What equipment do I need to access the wireless network?

-You need a laptop, PDA or web capable cell phone that supports the 11Mbps 802.11b or 802.11g wireless standards.
+You need a laptop, PDA or smartphone that supports the 11Mbps 802.11b or 802.11g wireless standards.
 Many new laptop computers have wireless built-in, older models and many PDAs require an additional card to support wireless connectivity.
 If you are not sure what your equipment supports, check with the manufacturer for your options.